 Negotiation and Conflict Management (MBA) Master's Degree

-Learn about types of Master of Business Administration (MBA) degree programs that include instruction in negotiation and conflict management.
+Learn what a Master of Business Administration (MBA) degree program including instruction in negotiation and conflict management consists of and what types of programs are available.
 Discover career options and employment outlook.
 Schools offering Criminal Justice degrees can also be found in these popular choices.

 What Is an MBA Program in Negotiation and Conflict Management?